-Android and iOS Apps + online pageturning library - two Pro licenses: - one license for their staff, dealer, and investor/stakeholders - Contains their extensive internal library of staff and dealer magazines, in all languages, and communication for their investors and stakeholders.
+Android and iOS Apps + online pageturning library - two Pro licenses: • one license for their staff, dealer, and investor/stakeholders - Contains their extensive internal library of staff and dealer magazines, in all languages, and communication for their investors and stakeholders.
 Each area of the App can only be accessed by a designated group, such as investors.
-API links OpenView content to existing channels. - one license for their customer-facing publication - To contain their customer-facing lifestyle magazine; the design agency use APIs to add in video and other media-rich content.
-Example customer profiles EVENTS - MUSIC, SPORTS, BUSINESS...
-PRO SUBSCRIPTION An organizer can upload the current and historic inventory of literature.
+API links OpenView content to existing channels. · one license for their customer-facing publication - To contain their customer-facing lifestyle magazine; the design agency use APIs to add in video and other media-rich content.

+The world's largest open-water race is held in Perth, Western Australia, Each year, The Rottnest Channel Swim sees 2,400 swimmers, solo or in groups, tackle the 19.7km course.
+They are supported by a plethora of boats and kayakers.
+Example customer profiles EVENTS - MUSIC, SPORTS, BUSINESS... 🞯 PRO SUBSCRIPTION An organizer can upload the current and historic inventory of literature.
 Participants are emailed out the detail of the bespoke App and, using the identity number and details provided as part of their registration, can enter the ecosphere.
 This is rich, highly defined data in an enclosed environment.
 For The Rottnest Channel Swim, as well as the 2,400 swimmers, there are around 800 support kayaks and boats, as well as crowds of spectators.
 The organizer can also invite the support crews into the App.
-Benefits to the users:

-As well as having a central hub for literature, such as Qualifying Swims, Event Briefings, Boating Proceedures, and Training, the VersoView ecosphere allows participants to post their own training schedules, inviting in other participants - for this event, this is a key offering as participants will typically know several other teams, but won't necessarily have their contact details.
+Benefits to the users: As well as having a central hub for literature, such as Qualifying Swims, Event Briefings, Boating Procedures, and Training, the VersoView ecosphere allows participants to post their own training schedules, inviting in other participants - for this event, this is a key offering as participants will typically know several other teams, but won't necessarily have their contact details.
 Offering an open invite through VersoView to support crews and swimmers, it's more likely that a greater number will turn up to train, allowing longer distances to be covered.
 For this specific event, organizing longer training swims is an issue, and there will be other issues for other events that mirror this.
-Benefits to the organizer:
+White Paper - Use Cases / Example Use Cases ⊗ VersoView Benefits to the organizer:

 A central inventory (bespoke App) which contains all literature to support their website (which largely focuses on the next event).
-A closed, secure platform to communciate with participants and support crews.
+A closed, secure platform to communicate with participants and support crews.
 Data-rich user profiles offer the opportunity to sell ad space and earn income, as opposed to posting on a platform such as Facebook, which would otherwise keep the revenue from their rich content.
 The Rottnest Channel Swim, for example, would take one Pro license.
-70 versoview.com All content ©2021 versoview.com White Paper - Use Cases / Covid White Paper - Use Cases / Roll-out